Ringworm on Pinna of the Cat

 Yes, ringworm is contagious to people; however, some people are at greater risk than others.
 The fungus takes advantage of skin belonging to those with reduced immune capacity.
 This puts young animals and children, pregnant women, elderly people and pets, those who are HIV-positive, people on chemotherapy or taking medication after transfusion or organ transplant, and highly stressed people and animals at high risk.
 In general, if you do not already have ringworm at the time your pet is diagnosed, you probably will not get it.
 Keep in mind that skin must be irritated to become infected.

-Wood's Light (Fluorescence) A Wood's light is a lamp designed to emit light in a specific range of wavelengths.
+A Wood's light is a lamp designed to emit light in a specific range of wavelengths.
 It looks like a black light but is actually entirely different.
 Ringworm fungi of the genus Microsporum (the most common genus in small animal ringworm cases) demonstrate a chemical reaction when they bind to hair shafts.
 This chemical reaction fluoresces apple green under the Wood's light.
-Fungal spores will not fluoresce without infection so an uninfected carrier will not fluoresce nor will debris not bind to the hair.
+Fungal spores will not fluoresce without infection, so an uninfected carrier will not fluoresce, nor will debris that is not attached to the hair.

 There is controversy regarding what percentage of Microsporum infections will fluoresce.
 A commonly published statistic is that approximately 50 percent will fluoresce, but other information suggests that 100 percent of Microsporum infections will fluoresce at least at some point in their course.
 Fluorescence first becomes detectable five to 18 days post-infection.
 In many cases, using Wood's light uncovers numerous additional skin lesions that were not visible to the naked eye.